-Using Voice Controls on macOS Catalina
+Voice Controls in Monterey let you command your Mac — here's how!

-With Voice Control, users can use speak commands to control their devices.
-Launching on iOS 13, iPadOS 13, and macOS Catalina this fall, the new feature has been designed for those folks with limited dexterity, mobility, and other conditions.
-Regardless, it also serves as a great new way to interact with your devices.
+With Voice Control in macOS Monterey, users can use speech commands to control their devices.
+The feature has been designed for those folks with limited agility, mobility, and other conditions available on iPhone, iPad, and Mac.
+However, it also serves as a great new way to interact with your devices.

-- How to receive an alert when a command is recognized in Voice Control on Mac
+Voice Control works on all of your favorite Macs, available for your accessibility needs.

-How to turn on Voice Control on Mac
+How to turn on Voice Controls on Mac

 If you're using Voice Control for the first time, you'll need to set it up by following these steps:

-- Select Accessories.
+- Select Accessibility.

-- On the Accessibility page, tap Dictation under the Motor section.
+- On the Accessibility page, tap Voice Control under the Motor section.

-Once Voice Control is active, who can speak commands to your Mac such as "Hide Item," "Go to the next field," "Single Click," and more.
-You'll see a Voice Control icon on the right side of your device.

-How to wake/sleep Voice Control on Mac
+How to wake/sleep Voice Controls on Mac

 You can wake and sleep Voice Control by doing the following: